hugovk/pypistats/README.md

                         [-v]
                         package

-Retrieve the aggregate download quantities for the last 1/7/30 days, only includes without mirror downloads
+Retrieve the aggregate download quantities for the last 1/7/30 days, excluding downloads from mirrors

 positional arguments:
   package